“Everyone” is an engineer. Developers and testers do not work on contradictory paradigms.

-- Factor in test run schedule that require no manual intervention, giving 24/7 test running capabilities.
+- Factor in a test run schedule that requires no manual intervention, giving 24/7 test running capabilities.

-- Bring up test infrastructure on the fly to save initial investments costs.
-Leverage the cloud whenever possible for on demand scalable test infrastructure.
+- Bring up test infrastructure on the fly to save initial investment costs.
+Leverage the cloud whenever possible for on-demand scalable test infrastructure.

 - Integrate your test framework to your defect management system.

 - Focus on code coverage, your test automation framework should be aimed at constantly increasing this value.

 Skills must for a QA Engineer in DevOps